 When students are faced with academic frustration in a traditional classroom, they often develop behaviors and strategies to avoid situations for which they don’t have the skills to succeed.
 Some students with learning differences experience a loss of self-esteem that can drive behavioral issues.
 We find this behavior can oftentimes be reversed when that student is in an environment where they CAN succeed!
 Our discipline program, however, is not designed to serve students with persistent or severe behavior problems.

-Lawrence School welcomes students, staff, and Board members of all ages, races, colors, religions, nationalities, genders, sexual orientation, gender identity, handicap, national, or ethnic origins to all the rights, privileges, programs, and activities made available at the School.
-The School does not discriminate in administration of its education or admission policies, hiring practices, tuition assistance, or other school administered programs.
+Lawrence School welcomes students, staff, and trustees of all ages, races, colors, religions, sexes, genders, sexual orientations, disabilities, handicaps, and national/ethnic origins to all the rights, privileges, programs, and activities made available at the school.
+Lawrence School does not discriminate in administration of its education or admission policies, hiring practices, tuition assistance, or other school-related initiatives.

 Spend your lunch hour with us.